-The course is led by an expert Samaritans facilitator and uses a variety of tools to encourage interaction and group learning.
-It will help participants to:
+The course will be delivered digitally over two half-days and will be led by an expert Samaritans facilitator using a variety of tools to encourage interaction and group learning.
+This course will help participants to:

 - Signpost people to sources of additional support

 Who should attend?

 This course is aimed at anyone who has contact with vulnerable customers, service users – or colleagues – on a daily basis; and will help them to manage those conversations effectively with confidence and sensitivity.